Finding vitamins not sourced from China: a sobering statistic

 But we can start by rewarding companies who publicly state that they are not just making their products in the US, but sourcing from the US as well.
 Remember, in the case of vitamins and multi-supplements, just looking for “Made in the USA” on the label isn’t enough.
 You need to go deeper for a company that avoids “globally sourced ingredients”.

 But they’re not easy to find.
-If you Google “vitamins made in the USA”, you’ll find brands like MegaFood, VitaFusion / Lil Critters, Puritan’s Pride, Garden of Life, and Nature Made that claim to be, but say nothing about their raw ingredients (and if they don’t mention where their source is, you can pretty much guess).
+If you Google “vitamins made in the USA”, you’ll find brands like MegaFood, VitaFusion / Lil Critters, Puritan’s Pride, Garden of Life, and Nature Made that claim to be, but say nothing about their raw ingredients (and if they don’t mention where their source is, you can pretty much guess what iti s).

 Best Vitamins Not Made in China – Quick Ranking